numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 ==============

 This document is currently a draft.
 It's being posted because we want **your** feedback.
-Even if you're just the author of some little obscure project that's only been downloaded 13 times (and 9 of those were you playing around with pip, and the other 4 are your office-mates).
-Even if you're not *really* a programmer, but only a scientist/roboticist/statistician/financial modeller/whatever, and don't want to bother the *real* programmers while they do... whatever it is they do (and why does it involve ducks?).
-Even if your lab has been feuding with the numpy developers for the last 3 generations over some ufunc-related mishap that corrupted your advisor's advisor's favorite data.
-We want this document to reflect the consensus of -- and serve the needs of -- the *whole* Python numerical/mathematical ecosystem, and nothing here is finalized.
+Yes, **you**.  *Even* if you're just the author of some little obscure project that's only been downloaded 13 times (and 9 of those were you playing around with pip, and the other 4 are your office-mates).  *Even* if you're not *really* a programmer, but only a scientist/roboticist/statistician/financial modeller/whatever, and don't want to bother the *real* programmers while they do... whatever it is they do (and why does it involve ducks?).  *Even* if your lab has been feuding with the numpy developers for the last 3 generations over some ufunc-related mishap that corrupted your advisor's advisor's favorite data.
+We want this document to reflect the consensus of -- and serve the needs of -- the *whole* Python numerical/mathematical ecosystem.
+We've probably missed important things due to our limited perspective.
+Nothing here is finalized.
 So please do send feedback.
-Some appropriate methods:
+Some appropriate ways to reach us:

-* This Github PR: https://github.com/numpy/numpy/pull/4351 (also, the most up-to-date draft can always be viewed here)
+* This Github PR: https://github.com/numpy/numpy/pull/4351 (this is also where you can view the most up-to-date draft)

 * Email to: njs@pobox.com

 * python-dev, once this is posted there...

-Of course, by the same token, we can't guarantee that your brilliant suggestion will actually be incorporated, because it probably contradicts three other people's brilliant suggestions.
+Of course, we can't guarantee that your brilliant suggestion will actually be incorporated, because it probably contradicts three other people's brilliant suggestions.
+The goal is to get something we can all live with.
 Life is full of compromises.
 But we'll do our best.

 Now, without further ado: